Charles Cane (actor): Early life

+Career

 Around 1920, Cannefax—who would later be dubbed a "tasty baritone"—moved to New York to further his musical education and hone his skills as a vocalist.
-Following his 1924 Broadway debut in the revue Artists and Models, he continued working in vaudeville for over a decade, about half that time—September 1926 to February 1932—devoted to his partnership with veteran performer Gracie Deagon, billed as Deagon & Cannefax.
+Following his 1924 Broadway debut in the revue Artists and Models, he continued working in vaudeville for over a decade; about half of that time—September 1926 to February 1932—was devoted to his partnership with veteran performer Gracie Deagon, billed as "Deagon & Cannefax".
 Prior to that, he had worked briefly with Florence Fair, and before that, Peggy Fears.

 Following his years with Deagon, Cannefax worked in vaudeville primarily as an M.C., most notably throughout the summer of 1933, when, as the "madcap master of monkey business", he co-hosted Long Branch, New Jersey's annual Walkathon Dance Marathon.

-On April 7, 1934, the Long Branch Daily Record reported that, in addition to providing pre-screening live entertainment at Long Branch's Paramount Theatre (and serving as M.C. both before and after), Cannefax would be appearing onscreen in that evening's short subject, Come to Dinner, Vitaphone's much-touted Dinner at Eight parody, in which an uncredited assortment of lesser-known talent stands in for Dinner's all-star cast.
+On April 7, 1934, the Long Branch Daily Record reported that, in addition to providing pre-screening live entertainment at Long Branch's Paramount Theatre (and serving as M.C. both before and after), Cannefax would be appearing onscreen in that evening's short subject, Come to Dinner, Vitaphone's much-touted Dinner at Eight parody, in which an uncredited assortment of lesser-known talent stands in for Dinners all-star cast.
 For his part, Cannefax—as Dr. Wayne Talcum—requires but three letters tweaked to send up Edmund Lowe's Dr. Talbot.

 In the winter of 1941, following a near seven-year absence from stage or screen, (Note: The sole exceptions being his alleged bits in two considerably more obscure short subjects, Dublin in Brass (1935) and 1940's Sucker List (regarding each of which, as of August 2025, IMDb appears to be the only cited source), as well as his once-reported-and-never-again-referenced addition to the cast of an unspecified weekly radio show on WOR, hosted by the young Benny Rubin.) the actor, now named Charles Cane, made his official stage debut as part of the touring company of William Saroyan's The Time of Your Life, a well-received performance that also served to jump-start Cane's screen acting career.
-It also may have sparked a friendship between Cane and his Time co-star 'Bill' Bendix, (Note: Bendix portrayed officer Krupp to Cane's McCarthy, the longshoreman.) as he appeared in at least six subsequent Bendix films, most notably in the injury-riddled 1944 filming of Eugene O'Neill's The Hairy Ape.
+It also may have sparked a friendship between Cane and his The Time of Your Life co-star "Bill" Bendix, (Note: Bendix portrayed officer Krupp to Cane's McCarthy, the longshoreman.) as he appeared in at least six subsequent Bendix films, most notably in the injury-riddled 1944 filming of Eugene O'Neill's The Hairy Ape.
 The others include Don Juan Quilligan (1944), as well as Duffy's Tavern (1944), The Dark Corner (1946), Kill the Umpire (1950), and Dangerous Mission (1954).
+During World War II, he participated in USO shows, alongside performers such as Albert Dekker, Adele Mara, Frank Mitchell, and Joe DeRita.